finos/FDC3/docs/api/spec.md

 The role of FDC3 API is to establish a baseline interface for interoperability between applications.
 Because FDC3 is largely an agreement between existing platforms and applications - standards should be optimized for ease of adoption rather than functional completeness.
 Functionality absent from a FDC3 specification is in no way a commentary on its importance.

-The APIs are defined in TypeScript in [src](https://github.com/finos/FDC3/tree/master/src/api),  the following docs go through the API's core concepts, with detailed documentation for the APIs provided in subsequent pages..
+The following sections examine the API's use-cases and core concepts.
+The APIs a fully defined in both subsequent pages of this Part and a full set of TypeScript definitions in the [src](https://github.com/finos/FDC3/tree/master/src/api) directory of the [FDC3 GitHub repository](https://github.com/finos/FDC3/).

 ## Components
 ### Desktop Agent